volbil/kawpow-bitcoinjs-lib/README.md

 # BitcoinJS (bitcoinjs-lib)
 A fork of bitcoinJS library

-## Fork features
+## Fork changes
-- added timestamp parameter to TransactionBulider
+- added timestamp parameter to TransactionBulider class
+- replaced Buffer.unsafeAlloc to Buffer.alloc in transaction.js